bekk/bekk-christmas/post/opensource/why-should-you-open-source-your-product.md

 Opening up your code base for everyone to see can be a bit scary.
 Everyone can see your (bad) code and commit messages, it's easier for evil people to find weaknesses or make fake copies of your product.
 But there are many good reasons for open-sourcing a project.
 Even if it's not a library, framework or other developer-facing tool.
 Let's go through some of them.

 ## You seek contributions from the community
 This is maybe the most obvious reason.
 If your code is open sourced, outsiders can contribute to the development of the project.
 This is a strong argument for libraries, frameworks and tools where the target user group is developers.
+But this goes also for other kinds of products.
+If you want users of the product to be able to find bugs, and even correct them, that's possible when the source code is open.
+And if you're good at publishing issues, project plans, you might get help in driving the development forward.

 ## Transparency
 One reason for open sourcing your code is to achieve _transparency_.
 You might want – or are required to – give people the possibility to read the code.
 This is a common argument for public companies, where the tax payers should be able to have insight into what is made, and therefore, what they pay for.
 [NAV](https://github.com/navikt), [Digipost](https://github.com/digipost) and [Entur](https://github.com/entur) are examples of Norwegian public companies that have taken this principle to heart.